 The Freelance Friday Podcast:

 Although this podcast from marketer Latasha James is geared toward freelancers, full-time remote employees can also benefit from many of the episodes, thanks to the overlap between the lifestyles of freelancers and virtual workers.
-For example, a January 2020 episode on making meetings more productive can be helpful for remote workers now trying to balance multiple video calls with the rest of their day-to-day responsibilities.
+For example, the July 9, 2021 episode was the first in a series that James called "Healthy Business."
+This series might be helpful for remote workers looking to set new goals that include improving overall well-being.
 We like James’s in-depth coverage of interesting topics, like how to replace a full-time salary as a freelancer, and finding balance, setting boundaries, and avoiding burnout.

 Managing Remote Teams: